cavani12345/Advanced-Databases/CAT 1/README.md

 - **Maintenance** — vehicle servicing records and costs.
 - **Payment** — shipment-specific financial transactions.

-## Core Business Operations

-### 1. Vehicle Management
-Manage fleet records including model, plate number, type, capacity, and operational status.
-Vehicles are uniquely identified and linked to multiple shipments and maintenance records.
-Prevents assignment of vehicles under maintenance to new shipments.

-### 2. Driver Management
-Register and maintain driver details including full name, license number, contact information, and experience.
-Each driver can handle multiple shipments, ensuring accountability and performance tracking.

-### 3. Route Management
-Define and manage transportation routes with start and end locations, distances, and types.
-Routes serve as a key link in shipment planning and route optimization.

-### 4. Shipment Management
-Coordinate the delivery of goods by linking each shipment to a specific vehicle, driver, and route.
-Monitors shipment status transitions (Pending → In Transit → Delivered) and enforces that each shipment can have exactly one payment record.

-### 5. Maintenance Management
-Record maintenance events for vehicles, including service date, cost, and description.
-Prevents scheduling shipments for vehicles currently under maintenance and supports cost tracking for reporting.

-### 6. Payment Management
-Record and track payments associated with shipments.
-Each payment is linked to a single shipment, ensuring financial integrity and preventing duplication.
-Supports tracking of amount, method, and payment date.

-### 7. Reporting and Analytics
-Generate summaries and performance reports, including vehicle utilization, driver efficiency, maintenance costs, and payment collections.
-Provides insights into operational trends for data-driven decision-making.

 ## Project Structure

 The project follows a clear structure under the **`CAT1`** base folder to organize database scripts and related resources: